Thiess first began mining at Mount Pleasant as scheduled on 20 November 2017, following a successful five-month mobilisation period.

 The workforce has been built up with a focus on developing a strong performance culture.
 This culture values everyone’s contribution equally and is based on providing local opportunities.

-More than 80% of Mount Pleasant Operation’s workforce lives locally.
+More than 80 per cent of Mount Pleasant Operation’s workforce lives locally.
 The mine has attracted a diverse workforce with female and Aboriginal and Torres Strait Islander participation.
 Mount Pleasant also engages a local Indigenous organisation to provide labour, machinery and cleaning services.

 Today, Thiess is responsible for providing a full mining service and increasing mining production to 10.5 million ROM tonnes per annum.
 The team is also undertaking progressive rehabilitation.
 Works commenced less than six months after overburden removal began, and prior to coal mining.